gchq/stroom-docs/content/en/docs/reference-section/documents.md

 The Dashboard Document defines a data querying and visualisation dashboard.
 The dashboard is highly customisable to allow querying of many different data sources of different types.
-Queried data can be displayed in tabular form, visualised using interactive charts/graphs or render as HTML.
+Queried data can be displayed in tabular form, visualised using interactive charts/graphs or rendered as HTML.

 The Dashboard Doc can either be used for ad-hoc querying/visualising of data, to construct a dashboard for others to view or to just view an already constructed dashboard.
 Dashboards can be parameterised so that all queries on the dashboard are displaying data for the same user, for example.